elmeilgyahmed/AI-Developer-Task---Maid/README.md

 Make sure you have the followiing packages:
 - Apache Maven 3.6.3
 - Java version: 11.0.22
+- In your vs code install the spring boot pack (VS Code Spring Boot Application Development Extension Pack) to run spring boot apps and Java Extension Pack

-  in pom.xml file sholud have spring boot like this
+  Build your Java prdouct and choose Spring Boot App and maven Now your pom.xml file sholud look like this

   ```sh
    	<parent>